 If representation is required at a hearing then, depending on the location and duration of the hearing, it is often more cost effective to instruct a barrister to represent you at the hearing itself, whose fees would then be a disbursement payable in addition to our fees.

 Barristers’ fees vary depending on the seniority and experience of the barrister, the length of the hearing, the nature of the case, and the amount of paperwork and preparation involved.
 We will discuss this with you at the relevant time, and use our experience to negotiate a fixed fee with a suitable barrister in advance of the hearing.
 As a rough guide, a typical fee payable to a barrister to represent you at a 1 day tribunal hearing would be in the region of £2,000 - £3,000 + VAT including preparation.

-Alternatively, if Suzanne Brookes is to represent you at a hearing herself, then a separate estimate for the cost of her time preparing for and attending the hearing will be provided.
-If the hearing is local, this is likely to be broadly the same as a barrister of equivalent experience.
+Alternatively, if Marcus Rowland is to represent you at a hearing himself, then a separate estimate for the cost of his time preparing for and attending the hearing will be provided.

 Factors Which May Make a Case More Complex

 Factors that may lead to an increase in cost include: